zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/parameter-anonymous.md

 	Console.WriteLine(affectedRows);

-	// Only for see the Insert.
+	// Only to see the Insert.
 	var customer = connection.Query<Customer>("SELECT * FROM CUSTOMERS WHERE CustomerName = 'Mark'").ToList();

 	FiddleHelper.WriteTable(customer);
 }
 ```

 In the example above, we use the [Execute](/execute) to insert a customer named "Mark".
 We use an anonymous parameter for the `CustomerName` value.
-We also use the [Query](/query) method to return all customer with the name `Mark`.
+We also use the [Query](/query) method to return all customers with the name `Mark`.

 Try it: [.NET Core](https://dotnetfiddle.net/wNl0G3) | [.NET Framework](https://dotnetfiddle.net/Z1iRIQ)